seerhein-lab/micgwaf/micgwaf-core/src/docs/parsingGenerating.md

 Variables are of the form ${variableName:defaultValue}, where the :defaultValue part can be omitted (the default value is set to ${variableName} if not specified).
-Variables are used to insert variable text or HTML at these places.
+Variables are used to render variable text or HTML.
 Currently, variables are interpreted in XHTML character sections or in attribute values of elements which do not have a m:id attribute only.
 Variables are parsed as a ComponentPart with the variable field set in the PartListComponent.